ducaale/nyan/README.md

 nyan-packager python_file
 ```

 This will create an executable file with other stuff in a dist folder inside your project.
 You can change the icon of the executable with `--icon icon_file` option.
-If you would like to have a less cluttered output, you can use `--onefile` flag to create a single executable + your assets folder.